Cayce and the Essenes

 Statistics cannot prove or disprove all things.

 There is a life level that our statistical methods cannot get up to - inward thoughts and perceptions, for example the "I am" or "I" notion and other great experiences, like jubilation.
 True, it is possible to get comparisons and statistical measures of feelings and selected ideas, but seldom or never in their inner aspects and all their associations.
-Thus, statistics may offer husk, but has no means of assessing the corn - not yet, at any rate.
+Statistics may offer husk (outward aspects), but may at present be unable to assess more of the inward aspects of phenomena, beings, or "things".

 At a lower level of scholarly study, one may group several related Cayce sayings, tell where to find them in the Cayce Readings, and perhaps get an idea of how he was influenced.
 One may for example compare with sayings with books he had access to, or gone into while sleeping on them.
-If you should be able to absorb the content of a book like Cayce, or a yogi like Yogananda said he did after leafing a few pages into one, good!
-But it matters to keep your abilities to yourself and use them a lot, to make sure you have a gift, and then you could even start to use it for getting gold.Peter Hurkos (1911-88) was a man like that.
+If you should be able to absorb the content of a book like Cayce said he could, it may be good - especially if you can profit from it without telling others of your parapsychological nature.
+But it matters to make sure you do have such gifts if you believe you have some.

 Peter Hurkos and Edgar Cayce